 7. Preserving financial legacy.
 Be sure that the community you choose offers ways to maintain control over your estate, whether via entrance fee refundability or flexible contract options like “modified” or “fee-for-service” choices that reduce your upfront costs.
 The Knolls offers a variety of contract options including Life Care, modified and fee-for-service that will ensure your estate and legacy are protected.

 8. Services and amenities.
 Check out the retirement community’s exercise, wellness and social activities.
 Does the community offer transportation to nearby NYC events and attractions?
 Does it offer classes that interest you such as painting, tai chi, yoga, strength training and other unique fitness opportunities?
 Just because you stop working doesn’t mean you need to compromise when it comes to a lively social scene and chances to explore personal interests.

 10. Continuation of your current lifestyle.
-Ask whether your pets are welcome, or if you can continue your passion for gardening or any of the other interests that are an integral part of your life.
+Ask whether your pets are welcome, or if you can continue your passion for gardening or any of the other interests (art? music? film? community involvement?) that are an integral part of your life.